Dining Club Card FAQs

 Funds are non-refundable and must be used by the end of the spring semester.
 We strongly advise students to check their remaining balances regularly.
 This can be done via the OneCard app, its website www.onecard.yu.edu or at any Dining Hall cash register.
 Students are encouraged to speak to Student Life representatives and their Resident Advisors for help in managing their food budget.

 I don’t understand the new meal plan, why is there a membership fee?

-The remaining funds are placed in two groups for purchasing discounted, tax-exempt food in Dining Halls and to be applied to Omni funds for purchase of tax-exempt food at local participating restaurants.
+The remaining funds are placed in two groups for purchasing discounted, tax-exempt food in Dining Halls and to be applied to Flex Dollars for purchase of tax-exempt food at local participating restaurants.

 How do I obtain my Dining Club Card?

 Upon arrival at the Yeshiva University Wilf or Beren Campus and after financial clearance, incoming students have their photos taken during orientation sessions and pick up their Student ID card (which also serves as the Dining Club Card) from the Department of Safety and Security.

 What happens if my Dining Club card is lost or stolen?

 You should report a lost or stolen card immediately to the Department of Safety and Security and the Department of Dining Services.
 The card will be deactivated for your protection and you can request a new card.
 You can also deactivate your card using the mobile app or the website.

 What if my Dining Club Card is not working?